bparanj/hivegrid.dev/README.md

 The EC2 instance, provisioned using Terraform with a custom image, serves as the target environment for the deployed application.
 Capistrano is used minimally,  mainly because the DSL has a learning curve.
 If a task can be done in Ansible, it is preferred over Capistrano.

+For more details, refer the [sample Rails app](https://github.com/bparanj/capt) with working Capistrano setup.

 ## Process at a High Level

 ```mermaid